 Project Recharge is a hands-on inquiry and project based Science, Technology, Engineering and Math (STEM) curriculum and training program that engages students, teachers and facility staff.
 By providing them with the knowledge, training, and technology they become energy detectives focused on saving their school money through energy saving recommendations.
 This unique program transforms the way school energy savings are achieved and how we engage our students.

 Created in 2009 by Envirolution, Project Recharge bridges the gap between school districts, utility companies, government agencies and community organizations.
-In 2014 Envirolution partnered with the University of Nevada Reno and Washoe County School District and thanks to Grant DRL-1433597 from the National Science Foundation, Project ReCharge is investing $1.2 million National Science Foundation Grant (DRL-1433597) over three year for energy efficiency education in Northern Nevada.
+In 2014, Envirolution partnered with the University of Nevada Reno and Washoe County School District to secure a $1.2 million National Science Foundation Grant (DRL-1433597) over three year for energy efficiency education in Northern Nevada.

-Now in its third year, Project ReCharge has provided 47 teachers with over 2,312 hours of professional development, giving them over $55,000 in classroom resources which has allowed them to engage over 4,500 students in 10 schools in Northern Nevada.
-Together with facility staff ,energy experts and the Envirolution team, dozens of student proposals have been developed and to date 3 have been implemented.
-The Washoe County School District financed the upgrades recommended in the 3 efficiency proposals and together they are reducing the school’s carbon footprint by 352,000 lbs of CO2, cutting energy use by 418 megawatt hours each year, resulting in an annual saving of approximately $44,000.
+Since 2015, Project ReCharge has provided 75 teachers with over 3,237 hours of professional development, giving them over $88,000 in classroom resources which has allowed them to engage over 6,000 students in 22 schools across 5 school districts in Northern Nevada.
+Together with facility staff, energy experts and the Envirolution team, dozens of student proposals have been developed.
+The Washoe County School District financed the upgrades recommended in 4 efficiency proposals and together they are reducing the school’s carbon footprint by 381,000 lbs of CO2, cutting energy use by 453 megawatt hours each year, resulting in an annual saving of approximately $48,000.

 - Envirolution (501(c)(3)) focuses on green and sustainable economic development through innovative education.
 Envirolution is responsible for developing curriculum content, managing involvement of energy-monitoring technology, and providing classroom assistance to teachers.